SwargaInfy/Test/README.md

 #Hii this is for testing

-* [.header]done - Completed this
+* {:.quote}done - Completed this
 * Not done yet

 [.quote]This *is* some `code`.
-A [link](google.com) and some **tools**[.tools].
+A [link](google.com) and some **tools**.

-this *[.special]is italic* *marked* text
+this *{:.special}is italic* *marked* text

 **Version 2.4**

-[.pTag line] Welcome to the full test template for the github md import feature of AEM.
+{:.pTag line} Welcome to the full test template for the github md import feature of AEM.
 This document covers all the styles availalbe and how to implement.
 Note: when loading github url into your page, it may take a number of tries to get the content to refresh.
 I am working with IT to resolve the bug.
 If you have just done an update in GitHub, it's best to wait for a few minutes to make sure you sync the latest version.

 ## Headers (H2)
-[.note] Make sure you don't use the single # for any headers.
+{:.note} Make sure you don't use the single # for any headers.
 Only the title of your article should be an H1.
 This isn't just a visual thing, this will impact your SEO score in google.
 Always start with the ##.

 ### Sub header level 3 (H3)